 Jennifer Bringle is an award-winning writer and editor specializing in travel, food, fashion, entertainment and lifestyle features.
-Based in Greensboro, NC, she works as editor-in-chief at Kids Today magazine, the leading trade publication of the infant and juvenile home furnishings and accessories industry.
+Based in Greensboro, NC, she works as editor-in-chief at Kids Today magazine, the leading trade publication of the infant and juvenile home furnishings and accessories industry, and as senior editor of Casual Living, the leading trade publication covering the outdoor furnishings and accessories industry.
 She also writes a bi-monthly dining column, as well as various other arts and entertainment stories, for The News & Record‘s Go Triad section.
 In addition, she writes a weekly fashion column for The News & Observer, as well as other fashion features.
 Her work also has appeared in The Washington Post, Southern Living, USA Today, Our State magazine, North Carolina Signature magazine, NC State magazine and Citysearch, among others.

 Jennifer also has written several young adult non-fiction books on various topics from theater lighting to homelessness.
 Of her book, Reproductive Rights: Making the Right Choice, the School Library Journal said: